🇪🇸 Ahora disponible en español | Now available in Spanish →

 This is why many patients who come to us for weight loss also have suboptimal testosterone levels.
 And it's why we check your hormones as part of our weight loss protocol.
 A GLP-1 alone won't fix a hormonal imbalance — but the right combination of therapies can break the cycle.

-One of the most under-discussed risks of rapid weight loss is muscle loss.
-Research shows that up to 30-40% of weight lost on calorie restriction alone can come from lean muscle mass.
-This matters because muscle is metabolically active tissue — losing it slows your metabolism and makes weight regain more likely.
+One of the most under-discussed risks of rapid weight loss is losing lean body mass alongside fat.
+Research shows that up to 30-40% of weight lost on calorie restriction alone can come from lean tissue.
+This matters because lean tissue is metabolically active — losing it slows your metabolism and makes weight regain more likely.

-Our protocol builds in muscle preservation from day one.
-This may include optimizing testosterone levels, recommending resistance training protocols, ensuring adequate protein intake, and monitoring body composition — not just the number on the scale.
+Our protocol builds in body composition from day one.
+This may include protein intake guidance, resistance training recommendations, regular body composition monitoring, and hormonal health screening — not just the number on the scale.

 Monitoring & Labs